ConesaLab/SQANTI3/README.md

 #### Minimum Input to SQANTI3 QC

-This are the minimal files that you will need to run SQANTI3:
+These are the minimal files needed to run SQANTI3:

 *   **Long read-defined transcriptome**.
 It can be obtained from any of the available Third Generation Sequencing techonologies like Iso-Seq (PacBio) or